Multi-Person Event

 Definition

-Event and EventRelation objects
+The Event and EventRelation object pair

 - Enable Shared Activities